bhrnjica/MagmaSharp/README.md

 # Software requirements

 The project is build on .NET Core 3.1 and .NET Standard 2.1.
+It is built and tested on Windows 10 1909 only.

 # Software (Native Libraries) requirements
 In order to compile, build and use the library the following native libraries are needed to be installed.